RobWiederstein/dockerml/README.md

 # Acknowledgements

-Some people and at least one company deserve special mention:
+Many thanks to the following people and projects that made this possible:

 - Will Landau, author of the `targets` package.
 His Github profile is [here](https://github.com/wlandau/).
 Eli Lilly Inc. deserves some recognition as well.